 The AstraZeneca and Pfizer vaccines are not considered interchangeable.
 This means that you shouldn’t ‘mix them up’ — your second dose must be the same vaccine as the first to complete the course.

 If you develop anaphylaxis or a severe allergic reaction after the first dose of a COVID-19 vaccine, a different type can be considered for the second dose.
 If an alternative brand is used for the second dose, a third dose of COVID-19 vaccine does not need to be given.

 If you develop the rare condition thrombosis with thrombocytopenia (TTS) after the first dose of the AstraZeneca vaccine, the Pfizer vaccine can be used for the second dose.
 A third dose of COVID-19 vaccine does not need to be given.

 How have the COVID-19 vaccines been developed so quickly?

-The urgency of the COVID-19 crisis has meant that all available resources and efforts are being directed towards finding an effective vaccine.
+The urgency of the pandemic has meant that all available resources and efforts have been directed towards finding effective vaccines.